glnk-dev/webapp/README.md

 [![Build and Deploy app to GitHub Pages](https://github.com/glnk-dev/webapp/actions/workflows/deploy-pages.yaml/badge.svg)](https://github.com/glnk-dev/webapp/actions/workflows/deploy-pages.yaml)

 This repository contains the React-based web application for managing custom short links with [glnk.dev](https://glnk.dev).
-The application is built and deployed to GitHub Pages using GitHub Actions.
+The application is built with Vite and deployed to GitHub Pages using GitHub Actions.

 ## Features